Zazzles2908/Mini-Agent_ACP/documents/_deprecated_zai_docs/ZAI_IMPLEMENTATION_ASSESSMENT.md

 - **Production readiness**: 90% complete and functional
 - **Quality code**: Comprehensive error handling and async patterns

-The implementation provides Claude with web search capabilities through properly formatted search_result blocks, enabling natural source citations exactly as intended.
+The implementation provides MiniMax-M2 with web search capabilities through properly formatted search_result blocks, enabling natural source citations exactly as intended.
 The architecture alignment is strong, with only minor integration steps needed for full deployment.

 **Confidence Score**: 95% - This implementation is solid and ready for production use.